-There are child abuse victim scars from beatings or neglect, but there are also the latent signs that an adult victim of child abuse suffers that are difficult to recognize and therefore acknowledge in order to heal.
+There are adult abuse victim scars from beatings or neglect, but there are also the latent signs that an adult victim of child abuse suffers that are difficult to recognize and, therefore, must be acknowledged or at least be realized in order to heal.

 Could this be you?
 Do you find it difficult to believe that you’re a worthy person before God and worth loving, even when you receive positive comments about yourself?
 Perhaps you feel as if everyday you have to prove yourself to others because you can’t believe others respect you.

-If you can’t see the value in your life, you may be looking at yourself the way those who abused you or who are still abusing you see you.
+If you can’t see the value in your life that God sees, you may be looking at yourself the way those who abused you did or the way those who are still abusing you do.
 If this is so, you’re not living the truth about who God created you to be.

 Adult Abuse Victim Signs Are Revealed In The